Rance (series): OVA

 A hentai OVA based upon the series, Rance: Sabaku no Guardian, was released on December 25, 1993.
 It was not directly related to the events of any game in the series.
 It consisted of two episodes.

-A second original video animation series, Rance 01: Hikari wo Motomete The Animation, was an adaptation of the re-release of the first game, Rance 01: The Quest for Hikari, and was released from December 26, 2014 to June 24, 2016.
-Consisting of four episodes, the OVA was directed by Takashi Nishikawa and animated by studio Seven.
+A second original video animation series, Rance 01: Hikari wo Motomete The Animation, was an adaptation of the remake of the first game, Rance 01: The Quest for Hikari, and was released from December 26, 2014 to June 24, 2016.
+Consisting of four episodes, the OVA was directed by Takashi Nishikawa and animated by studio Seven and Pink Pineapple.